fredrikekre/fredrikekre.se/posts/highlight-julia/index.md

-title = "Improved syntax highlighting for Julia on the web" html_title = "Improved syntax highlighting for Julia on the web" var"layout-post" = nothing tags = ["highlight.js", "javascript", "julia", "open source"] hascode = true
+title = "Improved syntax highlighting for Julia on the web" html_title = "Improved syntax highlighting for Julia on the web" var"layout-post" = nothing tags = ["highlight.js", "javascript", "julia", "open-source"] hascode = true
 +++